kenyan-german-links.com

 2. Types of Recruitment Agencies in Germany

 Not all recruitment agencies are the same.
-In Germany, there are several types, and it is important to understand the difference.
+In Germany, there are different types, and it is important to understand the difference.

 a) The Federal Employment Agency (Bundesagentur für Arbeit)